reactjs/react.dev/src/content/learn/your-first-component.md

 You've just gotten your first taste of React!
 Let's recap some key points.

-* React lets you create components, **reusable UI elements for your app.**
+* React lets you create Components, **reusable UI elements for your app.**
-* In a React app, every piece of UI is a component.
+* In a React app, every piece of UI is a Component.
 * React Components are regular JavaScript functions except:

   1. Their names always begin with a capital letter.